ConceptaNjolima/MyTNTResources/Week 1/Intro to Git.md

      * Make changes, staging, committing, and pushing
      * Merger branches
      * Pull changes
+     * Look at the changes in GitHub, check out the branches and commits
+     * Look at the changes in SourceTree, check out the branches and commits
+     * Look at the source control tab in VS Code, check out the file diffs
 3. By the end of the lesson you should a repository that shows a history of changes, branches, merges.

 ## Stretch